 From 1991 to 2002, Hal served as Founder and Chief Executive Officer of the Energy Foundation, a philanthropy supporting policy solutions that advance renewable energy and energy efficiency.
 He then helped establish Energy Foundation China, the European Climate Foundation, and the Indian Sustainable Energy Foundation.
 From 2002 to 2008, he served as Environment Program Director at the William and Flora Hewlett Foundation.

-Hal has served on energy panels appointed by Presidents Bush (41) and Clinton, and has published two books and dozens of articles on energy and national security issues.
-He is President of the Board of Directors of the New-Land Foundation, Chairman of the Board of MB Financial Corporation, and Vice Chairman of the Scientific Advisory Board for Mercator Climate Center, and a member of the Supervisory Board of Agora Energiewende.
+Hal has served on energy panels appointed by Presidents Bush (41) and Clinton, and has published three books and dozens of articles on energy and national security issues.
+He is President of the Board of Directors of the New-Land Foundation, a member of the Board of Directors of Fifth Third Bank, a member of the Expert Advisory Board for Mercator Climate Center, and a member of the Supervisory Board of Agora Energiewende.
 Hal was awarded the Heinz Award for the Environment in 2016, was honored with the United Nation’s Clean Air and Climate Change Award in 2018, and received the California Air Resources Board’s Haagen-Smit Clean Air Award in 2019.

 Early in his career, Hal designed and built solar homes, and built an electric car for his commute.
 He holds B.S. and M.S. degrees from Stanford University in engineering, specializing in energy planning.